Updated: July 2023

-Whether it is spoken about in newspapers, social media or even cafes, child sex trafficking is becoming an increasingly hot topic across the world.
+Whether it’s spoken about in newspapers, social media or even cafés, child sex trafficking is becoming an increasingly hot topic across the world.

 But in the age of the internet—where people are constantly neck deep in information—the line between truth and fiction about issues can blur.
-For child sex trafficking, it is important to know the truth to correctly protect and educate others and—ultimately—end the trade.
+For child sex trafficking, it’s important to know the truth to protect and educate others correctly and—ultimately—end the trade.

-To help set the record straight, Destiny Rescue has drawn on its nearly 20 years of experience to explain the basic reality of child sex trafficking in Southeast Asia.
+To help set the record straight, Destiny Rescue has drawn on over 20 years of experience to explain the general reality of child sex trafficking in Southeast Asia.

 In Cambodia and Thailand, nearly 70% of traffickers were women, according to a report in 2014 by the United Nations Office on Drugs and Crime.

 Women comprised 24.4% of traffickers in the U.S.; of those female traffickers arrested, 53.4% had been previous trafficking victims, according to a 2019 report from the Arizona State University Office of Sex Trafficking Intervention Research.

 We’ve found the same pattern to be true in our work across the globe.

 Female traffickers, Mike says, are cunning hunters who wield their femininity to build trust with parents and gain access to their children.
 The women scout poor villages and pretend to be career recruiters offering girls jobs in a nearby city.

 The women, who are often former victims themselves, slowly wean off the girl’s contact with her parents after she is taken to a city and forced to have sex with men.